opendilab/DI-engine-docs/source/02_algo/exploration_rl_en.rst

 The exploration mechanism in reinforcement learning can be roughly divided into the following research directions:

-1. Classic exploration mechanism
+1. Classic Exploration Mechanism

-2. Exploration based on intrinsic reward
+2. Exploration based on Intrinsic Reward

     - Count-based intrinsic rewards
     - Intrinsic reward based on prediction error
     - Intrinsic rewards based on information theory

-3. Memory-based exploration
+3. Memory-Based Exploration

     - Episodic Memory
-    - Direct exploration
+    - Direct Exploration

-4. Other exploration mechanisms
+4. Other Exploration Mechanisms

 The representative algorithms of each research direction and their key points are shown in the following figure: